Alex-G-R/FRSGUI/README.md

    - Code optimalization

   - Future, shallow ideas:
-    - Dynamic interaction with elements?
+    - Dynamic interaction with elements? (drag and drop, resize by mouse)